 Built by Sarah Winchester, widow of the heir to the Winchester rifle fortune, after her husband and children died, this 160-room mansion offers up more questions than answers — but you and your family will have lots of fun puzzling them out.
 Where does the disappearing staircase go?
 Why the 2-inch steps on the 7-flight switchback staircase?
 And what was going on in all those secret passageways?

 Downtown Farmers Market

 Even if you don't have a kitchen to cook in for the weekend, you'll want to get in on the peaches and other local produce at this farmers market.
 Long before there was tech here, there was a whole lot of growing going on in the surrounding farmlands.
-If you're in town on the last Friday of the month, don't miss the Cookin' the Market demonstrations.
+If you're in town at the time, don't miss the Cookin' the Market demonstrations.

-Now a performing arts (and movie) center, this former movies-only spot reopened in 2004 after a major renovation.
-Originally opened in 1927, it's the home of Opera San Jose and Symphony Silicon Valley.
+Now a performing-arts (and movie) venue, this former movies-only spot reopened in 2004 after a major renovation.
+Originally opened in 1927, it's the home of Opera San Jose and the Symphony Silicon Valley.

 Travel Channel Insider's Tip: San Jose loves a good festival.
-Whether you're up for celebrating the blues, mariachi, some fine wine or the tapestry arts, they have an event to suit your taste.
-Check the city's festival calendar to find out what they offer throughout the year.
+Whether you're up for celebrating the blues, mariachi, some fine wine or the tapestry arts, the city has an event to suit your taste.
+Check the festival guide to find out what is offered throughout the year.